 There is much more work to be done, but today, Oregon can be proud of being a true trailblazer.
 Thank you all for helping move Oregon, and our nation, away from failed Drug War policies.

-If you are looking for potential locations to acquire the new cannabis-infused products, we have some recommendations, as the dispensaries below have proven to be good actors and have pledged a portion of proceeds towards New Approach Oregon, so we can continue fighting for effective marijuana laws that will work for patients, consumers, and all Oregonians.
+If you are looking for potential locations to acquire cannabis or cannabis-infused products, we have some recommendations, as the dispensaries below have proven to be good actors and have pledged a portion of proceeds towards New Approach Oregon, so we can continue fighting for effective marijuana laws that will work for patients, consumers, and all Oregonians.

 Five Zero Trees